boxed/midje-readme/README.md

 When you run a leiningen command the plugin will create a file "test/readme.clj" that contains the code in your readme.
 Line numbers will be the same as in your readme so debugging should be pretty easy.

+You might want to add test/readme.clj to your .gitignore too.

 ## Restrictions

 Changes in README.md will not be picked up by "lein midje :autotest"